Rafael Correa

+After leaving office, Correa feuded with his successor, Lenín Moreno.
+Since leaving office in 2017, he has lived in self-imposed exile in Belgium, which granted him asylum.
+Correa continues to exercise political influence in Ecuador through social media and as a leading figure in his political party.
+Ecuadorean politics remains polarized between pro- and anti-Correa forces.

+In 2018, a judge in Ecuador ordered a warrant for Correa's arrest after he failed to appear in court during a trial surrounding the kidnapping of his political opponent Fernando Balda in 2012.
+Interpol rejected requests by the Ecuadorian government to issue a red notice requesting Correa's arrest in connection with the kidnapping case, calling it "obviously a political matter."
+In 2020, Correa was tried in absentia by an Ecuadorian criminal court, convicted of accepting bribes in exchange for public contracts from 2012 and 2016, sentenced to eight years in prison, and banned from seeking office for 25 years.
+Correa has denied all wrongdoing, and has called the charges against him politically motivated attempts to discredit his movement.

 Early life

 Early life

 Correa's father was Rafael Correa Icaza, born in Los Ríos Province, Ecuador, while his mother is Norma Delgado Rendón (born 1 September 1939).
 He had three siblings; Fabricio Correa, Pierina Correa and Bernardita Correa.
 Having grown up in the coastal city of Guayaquil, he has described his family background as being that of the "lower middle class".

 When Correa was five, his father was arrested and imprisoned for three years after attempting to smuggle illegal narcotics into the United States.
 Publicly acknowledging this incident while president, Correa stated that "I do not condone what he did [but] drug smugglers are not criminals.
 They are single mothers or unemployed people who are desperate to feed their families".
 Correa was 18 when he was told about his father's actions.

 While living in Guayaquil, Correa was highly involved in the Boy Scout program.
 When he was 17, despite his family facing financial hardship, a family friend paid for him to be educated at an elite local school, where he excelled.
 During his secondary studies he was president of the Lasallian Student Cultural Association ("ACEL" in Spanish).
 Correa then obtained a scholarship to study at the Universidad Católica de Santiago de Guayaquil (UCSG), a private higher education institution in Guayaquil, Ecuador, where he obtained an undergraduate degree in economics in 1987.

 When attending UCSG, he was elected President of the Association of Students of Economy, Audit and Administration (AEAA) and, later on, President of the Federation of Students (FEUC) of the same education center, a position which in 1986 allowed him to preside over the Private Universities Students Federation of Ecuador (FEUPE).